gocardless/legacy-api-docs/source/docs/02_api_libraries/01_api_libraries.http.md

 ---

-### Community libraries
+# Community libraries

 Please submit a pull request to this page to add any missing libraries that should be featured here.
+Please note that GoCardless does not offer any support for community libraries.

 #### Wordpress
 * [GoCardless Wordpress plugin](https://github.com/DHS/wp-gocardless) by [David Haywood-Smith](https://twitter.com/DHS)